For You — Body

 Grow Old With Your Family: Longevity Basics for Techs

 Here's the question nobody in this industry asks out loud: will your body last as long as your career needs it to?
 And the harder question — will it last long enough to enjoy the years after?
-Because I've watched this trade chew guys up.
+Because this trade chews guys up.
 Good techs.
 Smart techs.
-Guys who could diagnose anything — couldn't walk to the mailbox at 58.
+Guys who could diagnose anything — can't walk to the mailbox at 58.

 The average retirement age in the U.S. is around 64.
 The average life expectancy for an American male is about 74 (CDC data).
 That's 10 years.
 But those numbers assume an average desk job.
 If you've spent 25-30 of those working years under hoods, on creepers, torquing against stuck fasteners in positions the human body was never designed for — your 10 years look very different from an accountant's 10 years.